-In line with the National Strategy for Primary Schools, Biggin Hill Primary School Academy has accepted Government funding to increase the calibre and provision of school sport.
-The School is committed to ensuring that quality and sustainability are chiefly attended to, as can be reflected by the particular focus placed upon enhancing professional development of teaching staff therefore increasing the experiences and opportunities given to the children.PE Overview 21-22
+Biggin Hill Primary School has accepted government funding to increase the calibre and provision of school sport.
+The school is committed to ensuring that quality and sustainability are chiefly attended to, as can be reflected by the particular focus placed upon enhancing professional development of teaching staff therefore increasing the experiences and opportunities given to the children.PE Overview 21-22